ncagle/DNS-over-HTTPS/URL-API.md

  * for URL
  *
  * If a relative URL is set and there was a previous URL set, this will create
  * the new final URL.
+If there's not enough to "follow" or create a URL when
+ * a relative URL is passed in, CURLURLE_RELATIVE is returned.
  *
  * for SCHEME
  *